nt314p/Astronomical-N-Body-Sim/README.md

 Simulation of 19,968 particles in realtime (60 FPS) on a GeForce GTX 1050 gpu.

 (Compression killed the quality of the video a bit.
-You can try opening the video in a new tab and playing in fullscreen for best results)
+You can try opening the video in a new tab and playing in fullscreen for best results.
+Try a different browser if you get a "file corrupt" error!)